 June 3, 2006 “What you can’t see can’t hurt you,” might have been excellent advice from dad when you were fretful in your cot as a child, but it’s not true on the battlefield.
 Indeed, what you can’t see is the thing most likely to kill you and when it comes to keeping soldiers alive, enhanced situational awareness is the key.
 That’s why the U.S. Army has commissioned BAE Systems to develop vastly enhanced situational awareness capability for U combat vehicles.
 The resultant Distributed Aperture System (DAS) will enable the vehicle driver, crew members, and soldiers riding inside to “see” through the armour of the vehicle, providing enhanced situational awareness for driving and before dismounting.
 The DAS provides independent, simultaneous, closed-hatched hemispherical views of the area surrounding the vehicle.
 It can function day or night, and when the vehicle is moving or stationary.

-« Back to U.S. Combat Vehicles get enhanced vision
+Read the full article: U.S. Combat Vehicles get enhanced vision